mit-plv/fiat-crypto/folkwisdom.md

-one altogether), troubleshoot that separately: check that `pose proof (_:@Equivalence T equiv)` or `pose(_:Proper (equiv1==>equiv2) f)` give the right answer, and if not, `Set Typeclasses Debug` and read the log (which is in the hidden `*coq*` buffer in `proofgeneral`).
+one altogether), troubleshoot that separately: check that `pose proof (_:@Equivalence T equiv)` or `pose(_:Proper (equiv1==>equiv2) f)` give the right answer, and if not, `Set Typeclasses Debug` and read the log (which is in the hidden `*coq*` buffer in Proof General).
 A useful heuristic for reading that log is to look for the first place where the resolution backtracks and then read backwards from there.
 5. To perform multiple rewrites at once, make rewrite hint database and call `(rewrite_strat topdown hints dbname).` where `topdown` can be replaced